When I first moved to Mexico, I made my friends order for me at restaurants.

 Even though I knew that I personally wasn’t stupid, I knew that my lips and tongue couldn’t form the sounds needed in order to get them to bring me a salad, and I was frustrated and annoyed!

-It’s Scary to Try & Talk in Another Language as an Adult.
+It’s Scary to Try to Speak in Another Language as an Adult.

 My grandpa came to this country when he was 25, which is generally too old to have a native English-speaker accent.
 To this day (he’s 86 now) he refuses to put a message on the answering machine because he doesn’t like to hear his Spanish accent when speaking in English.
 He feels ashamed.
 Even though he shouldn’t.